marandmart/nodeWebSocket/README.md

 - DATABASE_NAME -> Name of the database being used.
 - DOCUMENT_COLLECTION -> Name of the collection where the document data is stored.
 - USER_COLLECTION -> Name of the collection where the user data is stored.
+- AUTH_SECRET -> Secret used to create JWT session tokens.

 Run Project: